New Patient Exam & Consultation

 Vertigo is a disorder that affects balance.
 It produces a sensation of movement even though there is none occurring.
 Patients with vertigo usually feel like the world is spinning around them.
 They may experience nausea, vomiting and dizziness.
 If you’re suffering from vertigo, you may want to give acupressure for vertigo and dizziness relief a try.

-Massage and Acupressure for Vertigo Relief
+How Can Massage and Acupressure Relieve Vertigo Symptoms?

 Acupressure can be very effective in numerous ways, one of those ways includes reducing vertigo symptoms naturally by stimulating specific pressure points located on various parts of the body.
 There are a few different points in particular that could help relieve dizziness and vertigo when considering acupressure for vertigo relief.